makersacademy/chitter-challenge/designs/posts_model_repository_class_design_recipe.md

-# posts - Model and Repository Classes Design Recipe
+# Post - Model and Repository Classes Design Recipe

 ## 1. Design and create the Table